- Crime (C)

 The protocol includes time-sensitive medical treatment and evidence collection.

-The Department of State provides help for U.S. victims of crime overseas.
+The Department of State provides help for U.S. victims of crime abroad.

 U.S. Embassy in San Jose can: